-- i.
-If you consider the complaint unresolved at the end of Stage 1 they may progress to Stage 2 (Formal Stage), by submitting a completed Research Student Complaints Form to the Student Casework Team.
+i.
+If you consider the complaint unresolved at the end of Stage 1 you may progress to Stage 2 (Formal Stage), by submitting a completed Research Student Complaints Form to the Student Casework Team as.studentcaseworkteam@northumbria.ac.uk.
 The deadline for submitting a formal complaint is normally 10 working days from the Stage 1 informal outcome (4.4.2) and within 3 months from when the alleged events occurred.
 Late complaints are only considered in exceptional circumstances.
-If your complaint is late, you will need to provide and evidence a good and valid reason for not submitting your complaint on time, and if you do not, your complaint may be dismissed for being out of time without good reason.; - ii.
+If your complaint is late, you will need to provide and evidence a compelling reason for not submitting your complaint on time, and if you do not, your complaint may be dismissed for being out of time without good reason.;

+- ii.
 You should explain why you are dissatisfied with the outcome of the informal approach at Stage 1.
 It also helps the University understand your complaint and seek a resolution if you describe the outcome you are seeking.
 It must be recognised that the University's response, in light of its investigation, may be different to your wishes.
-The Stage 2 procedure is as follows:

-- a.
-Complete a Research Student Complaints Form and any supporting documentation and submit it to the Student Casework Team via the Student Portal.
-In the case of a complaint about a Faculty Pro Vice-Chancellor/Director of Service or Deputy Pro Vice-Chancellor /Faculty Registrar, the case will be considered by a Faculty Pro Vice-Chancellor/Director of Service or Deputy Pro Vice-Chancellor/Faculty Registrar, from another Faculty/Service Department at the appropriate staff level.
+The Stage 2 procedure is as follows: - a.
+In the case of a complaint about a Faculty Pro Vice-Chancellor/Director of Service or Deputy Pro Vice-Chancellor/Faculty Registrar, the case will be considered by a Faculty Pro Vice-Chancellor/Director of Service or Deputy Pro Vice-Chancellor/Faculty Registrar, from another Faculty/Service Department at the appropriate staff level.
 They should have no previous decision-making involvement in the case and be sufficiently senior to be independent. - b.
 On receiving your written complaint, the Student Casework Team will, as soon as possible, and not later than 5 working days after receiving the complaint: - acknowledge receipt in writing; - ii. advise any member(s) of staff concerned, in writing that a complaint has been received and the substance of the complaint; - iii. the Student Casework Team shall then: - decide whether the complaint is within this procedure or should be dealt with by other means; - 2. investigate the complaint in accordance with Appendix D of the Handbook.
 If the Student Casework Team obtains information you were not previously aware of during the investigation, you will be given the opportunity to consider and comment on this information, and hold such discussions deemed appropriate.
 In this respect, you and members of staff may be asked to give evidence.
 Any student questioned during this investigation may be accompanied by a 'Friend' (or by their Trade Union representative).
 Any member of staff may be accompanied by a work colleague or a member of their Trade Union; - 3.
 If evidence of potential serious misconduct emerges the Student Casework Team may categorise the Formal Complaint at this point as potentially 'Category B' and process it in line with the procedure described in 4.4.4.
 If the same complaint has already been considered by an Independent Manager and determined as 'Category A', it should be returned to the same Independent Manager in light of the new information;